Flame442/FlameCogs/README.md

 This command is only usable by the server owner and bot owner.
 This value is server specific.

+**`[p]wordstatsset minlength [value]`**
+Set the minimum length a word has to be in order to be displayed.
+Shorter words will still be included in numerical counts, they will only be hidden from list displays.
+Set to 0 to disable.
+Defaults to `0`.
+This command is only usable by the server owner and bot owner.
+This value is server specific.

 **`[p]wordstatsset convert`**
 Convert data from config to the SQLite database.
 This command is only usable by the bot owner.